Introduction to Arius

 Bishop Achillas of Alexandria

 Soon, Bishop Alexander of Alexandria began hearing about a priest who had some strange notions about Jesus, and who, in promoting his teaching, was beginning to develop quite a following.
-Soon he invited Arius to a public discussion concerning his ideas to which Arius consented.
+As a result, Bishop Alexander invited Arius to a public discussion concerning his ideas to which Arius consented.